bolteraugu/SWEN422-Assignment-2/README.md

 ### COVID-19 Country Comparer (Eris Atienza)

-_instructions goes here_
+Shows the daily statistics of either COVID-19 cases or deaths for 193 different countries from 22/1/20 until 25/8/21.
+The data is displayed as a line graph.
+* COVID cases is selected by default.
+    * There are corresponding buttons on lower LHS of the screen to change between COVID cases/deaths
+* Select a country from the dropdown.
+    * You can select between 1 to 5 different countries to compare at a time
+* After selecting your country/ies, press “Update Y Axis” to rescale the axis to cater to the countries you selected
+* There are cross hairs on the mouse point, with the corresponding date and the case/death number
+* There is also a button to clear the graph entirely

 ### Vaccination Bubble Map (Justina Koh)

-* Click on the button on the bottom LHS of the screen to change between actual vacccination numbers, and number of fully vaccinated people (Click on it to change back).
+* Click on the button located on the bottom LHS of the screen to change between actual vaccination numbers for each DHB, and the percentage of fully vaccinated people in each DHB
 * Hover over the data points to see the actual number of / percentage of vaccinated people per DHB.
 * Click on two points to compare and see the different numbers of the DHBs.
 * Scroll in and out to zoom in out of the map.
 * Click and drag the map to pan across the map.